Scientific Name

 Description

-Agave ocahui is an attractive succulent that forms a usually solitary rosette of dark green, densely packed leaves with toothless reddish-brown margins and a sharp gray-brown terminal spine.
+Agave ocahui is an attractive succulent that forms a usually solitary rosette of dark green, densely packed leaves with toothless, reddish-brown margins and a sharp, gray-brown terminal spine.
 The rosette can grow up to 20 inches (50 cm) tall and 4 feet (1.2 m) in diameter.
-The leaves are narrow and measure up to 1.5 feet (45 cm) long and 1 inch (2.5 cm) wide.
-The terminal spine is one inch (2.5 cm) long and bends easily.
+The leaves are narrow, measuring up to 1.5 feet (45 cm) in length and 1 inch (2.5 cm) in width.
+The terminal spine bends easily and can reach a length of 1 inch (2.5 cm).

-The flower spike is unbranched, up to 15 feet (4.5 m) tall, and densely crowded with small bright yellow flowers.
+The flower spike is unbranched and densely crowded with small bright yellow flowers.
+It can grow up to 15 feet (4.5 m) tall.
 Once the rosette blooms, it will die.

 Hardiness